This is part of the ANKN Logo

 Research Design and Approach.
 In contemporary understanding of education research, the Bass evaluation was designed and conducted with disciplined strictness.
 It employed sophisticated statistics on a sample of students who attended a sample of schools.
 It used several scientific instruments including the California Achievement Test and the California Test of Mental Maturity as well as several others.

 Individual Differences.
 “Background Characteristics” were included in all the evaluations and Bass refers to them as “Individual Differences.”
 Achievement between schools was controlled and achievement according to individual differences was also controlled.
 While there were no statistically significant differences between types of schools, there were also no differences in school effectiveness when the same types of students were compared.
-A low achieving students who had common background characteristics in a public schools made no higher achievement than a low achieving student in a BIA on-reservation school.
+Low achieving students who had common background characteristics in public schools made no higher achievement than a low achieving student in a BIA on-reservation school.

 Using a Sample of Schools.
 Bass used only a selected, not a random, sample of the different types of schools.
 This placed the entire evaluation within the world of probability.
 The previous evaluations evaluated hundreds of Indian children and youth whereas Bass selected only a sample that would reflect the administrative areas of the BIA, which was in keeping with the Coombs structure.

 Using a Sample of Students.
 A stratified sample of 3,375 students in grades nine through twelve were included in the evaluation.
 The students were tracked from year to year.
 In the spring of 1970, 837 students were tested.
-It is a safe assumption that the American Indian students met the BIA blood quantum requirement inasmuch as Madison Coombs selected the schools for Bass so they would reflect BIA administrative areas.
+It is a safe assumption that the Indian/Native students met the BIA blood quantum requirement inasmuch as Madison Coombs selected the schools for Bass so they would reflect BIA administrative areas.

 Longitudinal Evaluation.
 The Bass evaluation started in the fall of 1966 and continued through to the spring of 1970.
 A “Pre” and “Post” test was administered each fall and spring for four school years, 1966-69 through to 1979-70.

 Secondary Education.
 Bass evaluated only high schools, grades nine through twelve.
-Perhaps as much as any part of the evaluation, no discussion was made of the history secondary education of American Indians.
+Perhaps as much as any part of the evaluation, no discussion was made of the history of secondary education of Indians/Natives.
 Historically, the BIA high school curriculum and instructional day were divided equally between vocational and academic instruction.
 Enrollment in a vocation was required of each student.
 Academic instruction was linked to the vocational curriculum that dominated high school education from the nineteenth century through about 1957.
 In 1957 the BIA started changing its high school curriculum by dropping the vocational requirement and implementing a stronger academic curriculum.

 Instruments.
 In addition to a questionnaire, which was included in all four evaluations, Bass used the following instruments: